UCR-UAS/Payload/README.md

 =========
 All folders should contain the following information for future teams

-  -Code for each subsystem
+  -Code for subsystem

-  -Test procedures
+  -fSubsystem test procedures

   -Test results